7 Best Muscle Building Foods

 • High in calcium

-For those who dislike cottage cheese texture, micellar casein powders offer a similar slow-release effect.
+For individuals who dislike the texture, micellar casein powders provide a similar slow-release amino acid profile.

 5. Raw Nuts